-WRAPUP 2-China's yuan, stocks down as US fires fresh trade salvo
+WRAPUP 3-China's yuan down as US fires fresh trade salvo; stimulus hopes support stocks

 “After benefiting from persistent upgrades for almost two years, China is now starting to witness downgrades,” CLSA wrote in a research note on Tuesday, referring to earnings forecasts.

-The brokerage identified several sectors most affected by the proposed U.S. tariffs, including Electrical machinery and equipment, machinery, furniture, vehicles, and optical instruments.
+The brokerage identified several sectors most affected by the proposed U.S. tariffs, including electrical machinery and equipment, machinery, furniture, vehicles, and optical instruments.

+Chinese infrastructure stocks jumped over 2 percent in afternoon trading, reflecting hopes that Beijing will accelerate investment on tollways and bridges to counter the negative impact from trade frictions.

 The yuan dipped slightly against the dollar.